How to Save Seeds: Seed Saving for Beginners

 Self-pollinating plants include peas, beans, tomatoes, peppers and lettuce.

-How to choose which plants to save seeds from
+Choosing which plants to save seeds from

 When saving seeds from the plants in your garden, select the healthiest, best producing plants to save seeds from.
 Just like humans and animals, plants take on the characteristics of their parents, so if you want to produce strong, healthy, high-yielding offspring, start with strong, healthy, high-yielding parent parent plants.